Here We Go Again.

 Then people have energy and go about doing the things that need doing.
-Meeting friends in the cafe to discuss or conduct business.
+Meeting friends in the cafe to discuss business.
 Getting more food.
 Life.
 It all starts to get moving around 8 pm.
 And it goes on into the night.
 Day becomes night.
 The streets are alive and busy from 8 until around midnight.
 Then it’s time for tagine.
 People have their next meal of meat and vegetables and bread.
 And then they go to bed.
 (There is a surprising amount of effort put into food at this time of fasting.)
 Speaking of which I had better start planning my freezer fill.

 But they have to wake up at around 3 am, just before sunrise, to have their last bit of food and water.
 It’s a hard balance because they will wake up and go right back to sleep (hopefully) but if you don’t do it, you’ve extended your fast and it’s not a good strategy.
 You will suffer for sure.